SayenkoDesign/bushcooking.com/wp-content/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==

+= 1.23.1 =
+Update if you're experiencing issues with the recipe ratings

+= 1.23.0 =
+Update to prevent a Jetpack compatibility problem

+= 1.22.0 =
+Update required if you want to use the latest version of WP Recipe Maker Premium

+= 1.21.0 =
+Update for the latest version of this recipe plugin

 = 1.20.0 =
 Update for a few great tweaks